sstchur/coding_practice/BinarySubarraysWithSum/Readme.md

 Here's a thought.
 What if I were to store in memory, the sum of the subarray from 0:1, from 0:2, from 0:3 ... up to 0:n?
 And then also, the subarray from 1:2, from 1:3 ... to 1:n?

-You might notice something right away, which is that once you've calculate the sum from say, 0:3, the sum from 1:3 is essentially already known.
+You might notice something right away, which is that once you've calculated the sum from say, 0:3, the sum from 1:3 is essentially already known.
 Why?
 Because the sum from 1:3 is simply the sum from 0:3 minus the value at index 0!
 Let's use the following input array as an example: *[1,0,1,0,1]*

 And let's build a matrix of what the sums would look like: